 - Lack of human interaction negatively impacts customer service

 - Inefficiency in automated systems can frustrate or confuse callers

 - Without regular oversight, there is a risk of undiscovered malfunctions

-Automation is the future, right?
-While automation always sounds like a great idea, an automated phone system runs the risk of alienating you from your customers or a potential new customer, by putting a mechanical wall between them and you.
+The bottom line: While automation may sound like a great idea, an automated phone system runs the risk of alienating you from your customers or a potential new customer, by putting a mechanical wall between them and you.
 It can save you money, but it also runs the risk of costing you priceless customers and time.

-A virtual receptionist service is a real, live receptionist answering the phone for your business—but instead of working out of your office, they work out of their own.
+A virtual receptionist service is a real, live receptionist answering the phone for your business and a key part of your business’ team and tech toolkit—but instead of working out of your office, they work out of their own.
 At Ruby, they’re located in Portland, Oregon.

 The biggest difference between an automated service and a virtual receptionist service is the way technology is used.
 With an automated service, you’re basically getting a robot.
 A virtual receptionist service, on the other hand, is technology-enabled, but still a real person.
 You get all the benefits of sophisticated technology, and your customers get to talk to a real, live human.
 A friendly voice on the other end of the line makes a great impression that will help you win business.